-Hansa Research and Republic TV, two of the firms named by the police commissioner of Mumbai, Param Bir Singh, in the TRP case
+Hansa Research and Republic TV, two of the firms named by the police commissioner of Mumbai, Param Bir Singh, in the TRP case have responded.

 While Praveen Nijhara, CEO, Hansa Research, stated that the agency had fired the employee because of the wrongdoing and is cooperating with the authorities, Arnab Goswami, editor-in-chief, Republic TV, is looking to file a criminal defamation case against Singh.